alex873110/python-project-50/README.md

 # About project
-Difference calculator is a programm that shows the difference between two files.
+Difference calculator is the programm that shows the difference between two files.
 > JSON and YAML files are supported.

 Difference can be shown in three formats: